Podcast: Play in new window | Download

 By the way, I am @CliffEOTC on Clubhouse

-These connections mean far more to me than the nearly 9,000 new people who are “following me” on Clubhouse within my three months.
+These connections mean far more to me than the 10,000 new people who are “following me” on Clubhouse within my first three months.
 However, that is not diminish, in any way, the incredible honor that it is to have thousands of new individuals who are interested in the insights that I might want to share on this platform.

 The best part is that more than 80% of those who are now members of the Free The Dream Community had never heard the name Cliff Ravenscraft prior to Clubhouse.